What Is A Living Trust?

 Like other states, California has a rule against establishing a trust in perpetuity.
 In most cases, a condition of the living trust must include a point of termination, typically upon the death of any qualifying beneficiary, plus an additional 21 years.
 The Mullin Law Firm understands how to make sure that your trust does not violate this rule.

-The Mullin Law Firm in Concord, California, offers services for helping individuals and families protect their estate assets through living trusts.
+The Mullin Law Firm in Concord and Walnut Creek, California, offers estate planning services for helping individuals and families protect their estate assets through living trusts.
 We can show you the features, advantages and benefits of a wide range of living trusts such as:

 - Special Needs Trusts